 1.3.1 BNP blast cabinets enclose the blasting environment to provide efficient blast cleaning while maintaining a clean surrounding work area.
 Production rates are influenced by size of nozzle, compressor output, working pressure, type and size of media, angle and distance of the nozzle from the blast surface.
 BNP suction cabinets consist of three major components:

 - 1. Cabinet Enclosure

 - 2. Reclaimer

 - 3. Dust Collector

 See Figure 1 for arrangement of components with a dry filter.
-A free-standing 900 reclaimer is shown, 300 and six hundred reclaimers are mounted on the back of the cabinet.
 Figure 2 shows the arrangement with a reverse-pulse dust collector.

 1.4 Theory of Operation